suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 # But how do we handle multiple pages??

-- Certainly we don't want to write out many `Route` entries!?
+- Certainly, we do not want to write out many `Route` entries!?

 - We can put a "parameter" in the `path=`